 The CRED Team have come up with the fun character 'Incredible Ed' to deliver the CRED programme to our Under 11s.
 Incredible Ed was introduced to the Anchor Boys in 2014 through a colouring competition.

-Anchor Boy Leaders in Charge will receive in the Sept/Oct 2016 mailing InCREDible Ed Activity booklets for every Anchor Boy, containing activities based on Community Relations, Equality and Diversity, at an appropriate level and fun for Boys.
+InCREDible Ed Activity booklets are available while stocks last.
+The books contain activities based on Community Relations, Equality and Diversity, at an appropriate level and fun for Boys.
 Now in CREDible Ed can be introduced to your Boys in this book!
-You may wish to send this Activity Book home with the Boys, or use over a number of weeks during your programme as a way to introduce CRED.
-You may also wish to use the Programme on a Plate which will soon be available with a whole evening ready planned for you to raise the topic of CRED.
+You could send this Activity Book home with the Boys or use over a number of weeks during your programme as a way to introduce CRED.
+You may also wish to use the Programme on a Plate that has a whole evening ready planned for you to raise the topic of CRED.
 InCREDible Ed's costume can be borrowed from NIHQ Newport for you to use.

-We hope you find this useful in your work with your Anchor Boys - please let us know!
+We hope you find this useful in your work with your Anchor Boys.